 The U.S. Environmental Protection Agency (EPA) and the California Air Resources Board (CARB) develop and implement air quality standards to protect public health.
 These agencies determine if our county meets or “attains” the air quality standards by using the ambient air monitoring data collected at our monitoring stations.
 Our county’s attainment designation drives our clean air planning process, as it sets mandates and schedules to achieve additional emissions reductions from the various emission sources within the County.

-Working closely with the District Community Advisory Council and the Santa Barbara County Association of Governments (SBCAG), District staff develop plans consistent with the California Clean Air Act and state/federal guidelines.
+Working closely with the District’s Community Advisory Council and the Santa Barbara County Association of Governments (SBCAG), District staff develop plans consistent with the California Clean Air Act and state/federal guidelines.
 The plans are brought to the District Board for adoption, and are then sent to the EPA and/or CARB for final approval.
-Every three years, the District is required to update the Clean Air Plan to demonstrate the progress toward attaining the state ozone standards.
+Every three years, the District is required to update the Plan to demonstrate the progress toward attaining the state ozone standards.

 What’s in a Plan